theworkingcentre/win7-avoid-viruses/05-updates.rst

    :align: center
    :alt: Selecting download updates but let me choose whether to install them, and selecting recommended updates

 Click "OK", and put in the password for an administrator account.
+(For more information about administrator accounts, see :ref:`10-standard-accounts` .)

 .. figure:: pix/05-updates/00-win/15-uac.png
    :align: center